 The company also continued to acquire and build theatres and perhaps made their most significant mark on Youngstown with the construction of the Warner Theatre in 1931.
 The theatre was built in memory of the deceased brother Sam, in a lavish art deco style.
 After it closed in 1968, it was renovated and re-opened as Powers Auditorium, the home of the Youngstown Symphony.
 It is now part of the DeYor Performing Arts Center.

 Sadly, in later life, the three brothers had a falling out over control of the studios.
 They agreed to sell the company in 1956, only for Jack to put together a syndicate that secured a controlling interest, appointing himself president.
 Harry and Jack were estranged and Jack did not attend Harry’s funeral when he died in 1958.
 Albert, likewise, never spoke to his brother again, dying in 1967.
 Jack outlived them all, passing in 1978.
 By this time, the company had expanded into television and the recording industry.
-In more recent years, they’ve continued to expand into various entertainment media while maintaining a strong position in the film position, including producing the Harry Potter films.
+In more recent years, they’ve continued to expand into various entertainment media while maintaining a strong position in the film industry, including producing the Harry Potter films.

 The Warner name and empire traces back to these four brothers who got their start in entertainment and film in Youngstown and gave our city a fabulous performance space that enriches Youngstown cultural life to this day.